 The van arrived May 2021.
-I was expecting a lousy audio system and noisy experience while driving.
+I was expecting a lousy audio system and noisy experience while driving but the latter was worse than I expected.

 First surprise was the audio system was better than expected and I decided that I would not upgrade the standard speakers until I heard them after soundproofing was done.